githubhuyang/achyb/README.md

 @inproceedings{yang2021fse,
-    title={ACHyb: A Hybrid Analysis Approach to Detect Kernel Access Control Vulnerabilities}, author={Hu, Yang and Wang, Wenxi and Hunger, Casen and Wood, Riley and Khurshid, Sarfraz and Tiwari, Mohit}, booktitle={The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2021)}, year={2021},
+    title={ACHyb: A Hybrid Analysis Approach to Detect Kernel Access Control Vulnerabilities}, author={Hu, Yang and Wang, Wenxi and Hunger, Casen and Wood, Riley and Khurshid, Sarfraz and Tiwari, Mohit}, booktitle={Proceedings of the 29th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE'21)}, year={2021},
     organization={ACM}
 }